AbdulRahman7862/pdf-ticket-generator/readme.txt

-Hello,
+Hi,

-In order to run the code
+In order to run the code,

+first of all
+1. Clone with git clone <Repo Link>
-first of all open it on your code editor run
+2. open it on your code editor

-npm install to install packages

-then execute the command
+3. run npm install to install node_modules with all required packages 4.then execute the command node final.js

-node final.js

-Moreover, i have written the
-isolated method for qr as well

-its present in the isolatedqr.js file